 - Sitting in a location other than the guest's ticketed seat.

 - Fighting, taunting or making threatening remarks or gestures.

 Any guest not adhering to the above code or behaving in an unruly manner will be removed from the ballpark.
 The Albuquerque Isotopes and Isotopes Park management reserve the right to determine what unruly or unacceptable behavior is.

-If anyone is interfering with your enjoyment of our facility, please contact the nearest Isotopes Park Event Staff for assistance.
+If anyone is interfering with your enjoyment of our facility, please contact the nearest Isotopes Park Employee for assistance.

-Our field consistently ranks as one of the top venues in all of professional baseball, recently selected by STMA as the 2014 and 2016 PCL Field of the Year and the 2013 Professional Baseball Field of the Year.
-Our state of the art playing surface is a four variety Kentucky bluegrass blend, growing in a root zone mixture of 92% sand and 8% peat.
+Our field consistently ranks as one of the top venues in all of professional baseball, selected by the SportsTurf Managers Association as the 2014 and 2016 PCL Field of the Year and the 2013 Professional Baseball Field of the Year.
+Our playing surface is a four variety Kentucky bluegrass blend, growing in a root zone mixture of 92% sand and 8% peat.
 The field was renovated prior to the 2023 season, resulting in removal of the iconic hill in center field due to Major League Baseball’s concerns about player safety.

 Any guest attempting to enter the field of play before, during or after an event without authorization will be removed from the stadium and subject to criminal prosecution and/or fines.